drduh/macOS-Security-and-Privacy-Guide/README.md

 When creating the primary user account, set a [strong password](https://www.eff.org/dice) without a hint.

-If you enter a real name during account setup, be aware that it may be used in the computer name and local hostname (for example, *John Appleseed’s MacBook*), which can appear on networks.
+If you enter a real name during account setup, be aware that it may be used in the computer name and local hostname (for example, *John Appleseed's MacBook*), which can appear on networks.

 Both should be verified and updated as needed in **System Settings > About** or with the following commands after installation: